-Little is known about the affects of uneven-aged management on fisher habitat quality.
-Buck et al. (1994) speculated that timber harvests that produced more open stands and thus more xeric conditions over large areas would be detrimental to fishers in coastal California.
-However, light harvests, or small patch cuts may increase habitat diversity, thus prey diversity, and have little negative impact on fishers where adequate late-successional forest are available (Arthur et al. 1989b, Jones and Garton 1994).
-Buck (1982) found 3 of 8 fisher rest sites in timber harvest units in which <20% of the canopy was removed.
-Fishers will use forest stands where a majority the mature timber has been removed but still contains patches of residual forest and high volumes of large coarse woody debris and advanced regeneration (R. Weir, pers. comm.).
-In southwestern Oregon, fishers occur in uneven-aged, intensively managed forest; the area contains many roads and selectively harvested stands but snags, logs, and cavity trees are relatively abundant (K. Aubry, pers. comm.).
-Radio-collared fishers sometimes hunted in areas with low to moderate canopy closure, and one female denned in residual trees in a heavily harvested stand (K. Aubry, pers. comm.).
+Little is known about the effects of uneven-aged management on fisher habitat quality.
+Buck et al. (1994) speculated that timber harvests that produced more open stands and thus, more xeric conditions over large areas, would be detrimental to fishers in coastal California.
+However, light harvests, or small patch cuts may increase habitat diversity, thus prey diversity, and have little negative impact on fishers where adequate late-successional forest are available (Arthur et al. 1989b.
+Jones and Garton 1994).
+Fishers will use forest stands where a majority of the mature timber has been removed but still contains patches of residual forest and high volumes of large woody debris and advanced regeneration (R. Weir, pers. comm.).
+In southwestern Oregon, fishers occur in unevenaged, intensively managed forest; the area contains many roads and selectively harvested stands but snags, logs, and cavity trees are relatively abundant (K. Aubry, pers. comm.).
+Radio-collared fishers sometimes hunted in areas with low to moderate canopy closure, and 1 female denned in residual trees in a heavily harvested stand (K. Aubry, pers. comm.).
 In Maine, a radio-collared female denned in a residual snag within a 3-acre clearcut, but close to the forest edge and dense hardwood regeneration (T. Paragi, pers. comm.).